 Now you’ve got used to the idea of injecting some colour into your home, let’s work on mixing it up a little with some patterns or print.
 There is a huge array of colourful wallpaper and designs available, from funky floral to geometric print to stripes and so on.
 You’re bound to find something you love, that suits you and your personality.
 The wallpaper above is by designer Sian Elin and is a playful way to inject some colour onto the walls.
 Use it a feature if you don’t feel comfortable covering all the walls.

 Next think about how to mix up your colours and patterns together.
-Having one colour, or a comination of shades running through the scheme will help it all hang together, as in this living room below.
+Having one colour, or a comination of shades running through the scheme will help it all hang together.

 As you can see, adding some colour into your home doesn’t have to be a frightening experience.
 It doesn’t have to be over the top at all, but just introducting a few of your favourite shades, a few at a time will help you to see how colour can change your mood, and the feel of your home.